lowRISC/opentitan/doc/ug/install_instructions/index.md

 ### Install required software

 A number of software packages from the distribution's package manager is required.
-All installation instructions below are for Ubuntu 16.04.
+All installation instructions below are for Ubuntu 18.04.
 Adjust as necessary for other Linux distributions.

 {{< apt_cmd >}}

 Some tools in this repository are written in Python 3 and require Python dependencies to be installed through `pip`.
-(Note that the `diff_generated_util_output.py` tool works better with Python 3.6 or later where the order is preserved in `dict` types, earlier versions of Python will show spurious differences caused by things being reordered.)

 ```console
 $ cd $REPO_TOP